12 best whiskies to buy as gifts 2023

-Give the gift of whisky at Christmas, whether a scotch, bourbon or Irish whiskey – we have identified the best bottles available.
+Give the gift of whisky, whether it's a scotch, bourbon or Irish whiskey – we have identified the best bottles available.

-We have rounded up the best whiskies on the market this Christmas.
+We have rounded up the best whiskies on the market.
 There's something for everyone, whether they’re an ardent scotch drinker, a cocktail king or a budding enthusiast, we've got you covered.
 We've also done our best to avoid the jargon, because this can make whisky quite intimidating to some.

 Whisky is, more often than not, best enjoyed neat.
 But it's a matter of preference; sometimes you need a neat Islay dram after a long day, sometimes you want to enjoy a long drink of Irish malt over ice.
 We've pointed out the whiskies best enjoyed with a little something extra.

-Here are our top whiskies to gift that special someone in your life, or whoever you drew in secret santa.
-For more, visit our review section and find over 200 practical buyer's guides including taste tests of gin, vodka, rum, brandy and more, plus gift guides like the best letterbox gifts to order online.
+Here are our top whiskies to order online for that special someone in your life.
+For more, visit our reviews section and find over 200 practical buyer's guides including taste tests of gin, vodka, rum, brandy and more, plus gift guides like the best letterbox gifts to order online.

 Nikka are one half of an indomitable pair of distilleries in Japan that have been at the peak of the Far East whisky market for decades.
 The Yoichi single malt is Nikka's greatest success; the bottle leans into Nikka's Scottish inspiration without being contrived, while bursting with their uniquely Japanese flavour profile.
 On the nose it's delicately balanced, matching peat and tropical fruit, and a complex palate follows the same formula with added nuts.
 Ideal for a young whisky buff.